Plan your search

-During the early stages of your thesis work, you need to gain an overview of your chosen field.
-This will help to clarify your research questions, your methods and your general approach.
+During the early stages of your thesis work, you need to get an overview of your chosen field.
+This will help you in the process of identifying your research question, method and general approach.
 At this point you may find it useful to skim through a few different sources.
 Some of them will continue to be valuable resources as your project progresses, while others will only be useful at the beginning.

 # Finding background information

-- General encyclopedias such as Wikipedia and Store Norske Leksikon cover a wide range of fields and can direct you to more comprehensive sources.
+- General encyclopedias such as Wikipedia and Encyclopædia Britannica cover a wide range of fields and can direct you to more comprehensive sources.

 - Field-specific encyclopedias (for example International Encyclopedia of the Social & Behavioral Sciences) provide thorough introductions.
-The authors are experts in their own fields and have charted and reviewed the central literature.
+The authors are experts in their own fields and have charted the central literature in review articles.

-- Text books from the syllabus and reading lists can introduce and guide you to sources that can take you deeper into the subject.
+- Textbooks from the syllabus and reading lists can introduce and guide you to sources that allow you to dig deeper into the subject field.

-- Public information such as reports, government white papers and statistics are easily accessible on the internet, for example see www.regjeringen.no (opens new window), Statistics Norway (opens new window), the World Bank (opens new window), or the OECD (opens new window).
+- Public information such as reports, government white papers and statistics are easily accessible on the internet, e.g. see Government.no, Statistics Norway, The World Bank, or Organization of Economic Cooperation and Development (OECD).

-Once you have read up on the subject and the research question begins to take shape, there will be a need for information that goes deeper into the subject.
-The academic community expects you to base your assignment on scientific sources, and here, articles in peer-reviewed journals are the most important sources.
-The term peer review means that the manuscript has been reviewed by expert scientists prior to publication.
+Once you have gained an overview of the subject and your research question is emerging, you will need information that reviews the subject more thoroughly.
+The academic community expects you to base your assignment on scientific sources.
+Articles in peer-reviewed journals are the most important entrance to scientific sources, in addition to books.
+The term peer-review means that the manuscript has been reviewed by expert scientists prior to publication.

 # Selecting databases